Ketel Marte Preview, Player Props: Diamondbacks vs. Orioles

 Orioles Pitching Rankings

-- The Orioles surrender the ninth-fewest home runs in baseball (148 total, 1.1 per game).
+- Orioles pitchers combine to allow the ninth-fewest home runs in baseball (150 total, 1.1 per game).

-- The left-hander last appeared on Friday against the Colorado Rockies, when he tossed six innings, allowing four earned runs while giving up six hits.
+- The right-hander's most recent appearance came on Saturday against the Colorado Rockies, when he went six innings, surrendering two earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.